SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 * firefighting teams
 * etc.

 The existence of single-function teams or departments isn't necessarily harmful -- as Ken Schwaber said, if the traditional way meets current needs, keep doing it.
 But it *is* a contradiction to call them "Scrum" teams, and I'd want to examine why we're using Scrum words for things that aren't Scrum.
-George Orwell said, "If thought corrupts language, language can also corrupt thought."
+George Orwell said,

+> If thought corrupts language, language can also corrupt thought.

 At the very least abusing the language like this prevents learning what Scrum actually is.

 ### How to become a rich methodologist